axelromero99/lareina-mayorista-layout/README.md

 </h1>

-This little work was made for a client of [Epimedia Estudio](https://www.epimediaestudio.com/en/)
+This little work was made for a client of [Epimedia Estudio](https://www.epimediaestudio.com/en/), when i was working there as a Fullstack Web Developer and Support.

 ### Live
 * [La Reina - Mayorista](https://www.arrecode.com/#/)